jessesbyers/jessesbyers.github.io/_posts/2020-03-12-watershed_monitor_javascript_and_rails_project.markdown

 This project required me to create a Single Page Application with a Rails API Backend and JavaScript Frontend.
 All communication between the frontend and backend was required to happen asynchronously through AJAX with data communicated in JSON format.
 It needed to organize data through JavaScript Objects and Classes, include a has many relationship, and  include at least 3 AJAX calls using fetch to complete CRUD actions.
 I fulfilled these requirements by integrating the Google Maps Javascript API so that users could use an interactive map interface in order to more easily input geographic data and view data without having to worry about latitude and longitude coordinates.

 ### Rails API Backend
 The Rails component of this project is very straightforward.
-There is a Category model and an Observation model, and each Category has many Observations, and each Observations belongs to a Category.
+There is a Category model and an Observation model, and each Category has many Observations, and each Observation belongs to a Category.
 The Category model allows for easy organization and filtering of the data by category, and users primarily interact with the Observation model.

 ```
 class ObservationsController < ApplicationController